cerncas/hands-on-lattice-exercises/README.md

 - [Setup_Instructions.md](./Setup_Instructions.md) contains all information to get ready for the course.
 We kindly ask the student to read this document **before coming** to CAS to **prepare yourself** (and **your laptop**) for the course.
 - [CAS_Optics_Primer.pdf](./CAS_Optics_Primer.pdf) is the primer of the course.
 You are invited to consult it before, during, and after the course.
 - The `*.ipynb` notebooks will be the "canvas" used during the course.
 They contain all exercise with "incomplete" parts that the student will have to fill in.
-Solutions to all the exercises are also provided in `*_Solutions.ipynb`.
+Solutions to all the exercises are also provided in `*-solution.ipynb`.
 These notebooks are provided for the student convenience, but they are clearly not expected to be used before and/or during the course itself...
     - [01_Guided_Exercises](./01_Guided_Exercises.ipynb) Guided/already solved exercises to introduce the hands-on course.
     - [02_Single_Particle_Beamline](./02_Single_Particle_Beamline.ipynb) Exercises to probe single particle dynamics.
     - [03_Multi_Particles_Beamline](./03_Multi_Particles_Beamline.ipynb) Exercises to probe multi-particle dynamics.